Hinxworth: History and geography

 The Great North Road skirts the parish on the west and forms its southwest boundary.
 Not far from this road, on the borders of Hinxworth and Caldecote, Roman remains were discovered in about 1720 by workmen who were digging there for gravel with which to repair the road.
 These included several human bodies, urns, paterae and other objects, with a Danish or Dutch coin.
 In 1810 a further find of great interest was made in the parish of two rare Greek coins or medals, one of Mithridates King of Pontus, and the other of Perseus King of Macedonia, both very well preserved.

 Near the River Rhee in the north of the parish and not far from the camp at Arbury Banks or Harboro, and near the Ridgeway, a hoard of more than 500 Roman coins was discovered.
 Near them were found other Roman remains.

 The village of Hinxworth lies a mile and a half to the east of the Roman road, with which it is connected by roads leading northwest and southwest, the former continuing to Ashwell.
 The 14th century St Nicholas' church and former rectory stand on the southeast of the angle formed by the road to Ashwell and that leading southwest to the Roman road, and the village lies a little to the northwest of the church.

+The Three Horseshoes public house on High Street has its origins in a 15th century hall house.

-At the beginning of the 18th century it had only thirty-five houses, of which three were almshouses.
+At the beginning of the 18th century, it had only thirty-five houses, of which three were almshouses.

 Hinxworth is home to 'Hinxworth Archers', one of the few Archery clubs in the area.

 The medieval manor house Hinxworth Place is about half a mile southwest of the village.

+Hinxworth's war memorial is in the form of a clock tower on the High Street.

 Governance

 Hinxworth has three tiers of local government at parish, district and county level: Hinxworth Parish Council, North Hertfordshire District Council, and Hertfordshire County Council.
+The parish council meets at the village hall on Francis Road.

 Hinxworth is an ancient parish, and it was part of the hundred of Odsey.
 Hinxworth was included in the Royston Poor Law Union from 1835.
 The Local Government Act 1894 created parish and district councils.
 Hinxworth was included in Ashwell Rural District from 28 December 1894.
 Despite the name, Ashwell Rural District Council was based in the town of Royston.
 Hinxworth's population at the time was below threshold to be given a parish council, and so it had a parish meeting to take over the secular functions of the parish vestry.
 A parish council was established by 1939.
 Ashwell Rural District was abolished in 1935, becoming part of Hitchin Rural District, which in turn was abolished in 1974, becoming part of North Hertfordshire.

+Population

+At the 2021 census, the population of the parish was 326.
+The population had been 313 in 2011.